padrino/padrino-web/source/guides/controllers.html.md

 end
 ~~~

-When you visit the `:show` route with `I18n.locale == :ru` enabled, Padrino will first try to look for “admin/show.ru.js.\*” if nothing matches that criteria, it will try “admin/show.ru.\*” then “admin/show.js.\*”.
-As a last resort, if he finds nothing matching your criteria, it will return “admin/show.erb” (or admin/show.haml)
+When you visit the `:show` route with `I18n.locale == :ru` enabled, Padrino will
+first try to look for “admin/show.ru.js.\*” if nothing matches that criteria, it
+will try “admin/show.ru.\*” then “admin/show.js.\*”.
+As a last resort, if he
+finds nothing matching your criteria, it will return “admin/show.erb” (or
+admin/show.haml)

 ---

 ## Using Sessions

 *Kindly borrowed from Sinatra's docs :)*

-### Using Sessions

 A session is used to keep state during requests.
 If activated, you have one
 session hash per user session: